 First-time applicants who are unsuccessful in gaining admission to the Stritch School of Medicine may reapply.
 Third applications, however, are not encouraged, and Stritch’s Committee on Admissions will consider such only if significant improvement is evident in a letter requesting permission to submit a third application.

 Letters of Recommendation are accepted through the AMCAS letter service.
 In order for your file to be reviewed by the Committee on Admissions at the Stritch School of Medicine (SSOM), letters of recommendation are required from the following sources:

 2. Two science faculty letters and one non-science faculty letter.
 If option 2 is selected, a letter from your premedical or academic advisor is optional.

 3. If you have transferred during your undergraduate career, please request at least one letter from a faculty member at each school you attended.
 These letters may fulfill part of the requirements stated in number 2 above, or they may be submitted in addition to those requirements.
-If you feel the faculty members at some schools can no longer supply meaningful evaluations, please send a letter stating so.
+If you feel the faculty members at some schools can no longer supply meaningful evaluations, please explain this on your supplemental application.